Engineering correlated disorder for tailored light scattering

-The study of correlated disorder, and especially the discovery of hyperuniformity, marked a turning point in the understanding of disordered systems, demonstrating that correlations in disorder can lead to unexpected transparency and other remarkable properties\cite{torquato2003local, leseur2016high, bigourdan2019enhanced, vynck2023light, Klatt_phoamtonics}.
+The study of correlated disorder, and especially the discovery of hyperuniformity, marked a turning point in the understanding of disordered systems, demonstrating that correlations in disorder can lead to unexpected transparency and other remarkable properties \cite{torquato2003local, leseur2016high, bigourdan2019enhanced, vynck2023light, Klatt_phoamtonics, vynck2022visual}.
 This finding suggested that the transition from disorder to order could be controlled through correlation strength \cite{Yu2021engineered}.
 However, this perspective implicitly assumes only a single path: increasing correlations progressively transforms disorder into order.
-In reality, when studying quasi-periodic structures abundant in nature, the phase and property space of order and disorder appears far richer \cite{Jacucci_corrdis, StavengaKingfisher, DjeghdiAnt, YinMacaw}.
-Other studies have developed analytical frameworks to describe these phenomena \cite{welberry1985diffuse, leroy2004effects}, but this work presents a more general formula providing the necessary understanding to design new structures.
+In reality, when studying quasi-periodic structures abundant in nature, the phase and property space of order and disorder appears far richer \cite{Jacucci_corrdis, StavengaKingfisher, DjeghdiAnt, YinMacaw, chen2025emergent}, leading to diverse diffraction patterns.
+Butterfly wing scales, bird feathers, and beetle cuticles, for instance, often exhibit quasi-periodic arrangements of nanostructures that produce distinctive optical signatures - broad scattering features centered on the positions where the Bragg peaks of the perfect crystal would lie \cite{vukusic1999quantified, schroeder2018s, mouchet2020optical, wilts2020ultra, moyroud2017disorder, rothammer2021tailored}.

-Here, we advance our understanding of disordered systems by studying the multiple paths from perfect periodicity to complete disorder.
-We show that the correct tools to describe these structures are the probability density function and the correlation properties of the perturbative noise added to a periodic lattice.
-Through analytical treatment of far-field scattering, we identify three distinct components in reciprocal space: traditional diffraction orders, diffuse background, and a previously unrecognized term we call "correlation halos."
-These halos, which appear often --but not exclusively-- around Bragg peak positions, exhibit remarkable resilience: while diffraction orders decay rapidly with increasing disorder, correlation halos persist much further along the path toward randomness when correlations are properly tuned.

-Our framework shows that the noise probability density function provides an additional powerful degree of freedom: individual diffraction orders that can be selectively suppressed or eliminated while preserving or enhancing others.
-Combined with correlation control, this enables a precise tailoring of scattering properties.
-We provide both the theoretical foundation and practical methods for generating these tailored noise distributions, establishing correlated disorder not as a perturbation that is to be minimized, but as a design tool for engineering light-matter interactions with capabilities extending beyond those found in natural structures.
+However, when one attempts to model these structures by adding noise to periodic lattices, the standard approach using uncorrelated (white) noise completely destroys the diffraction peaks, leaving only diffuse scattering \cite{saito2011numerical, johansen2014optical, song2017reproducing}.
+This failure has sparked debates about whether the observed patterns truly arise from perturbed periodicity or require entirely different mechanisms.
+It has also made the optical properties of these natural structures difficult to reproduce accurately \cite{song2017reproducing, sterl2021shaping, herkert2023influence}.